AIA Group Ltd Buys 234 Shares of Cummins Inc. (NYSE:CMI)

-AIA Group Ltd boosted its holdings in shares of Cummins Inc. (NYSE:CMI) by 23.2% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,244 shares of the company’s stock after purchasing an additional 234 shares during the period.
-AIA Group Ltd’s holdings in Cummins were worth $290,000 as of its most recent SEC filing.
+AIA Group Ltd increased its stake in shares of Cummins Inc. (NYSE:CMI) by 23.2% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,244 shares of the company’s stock after buying an additional 234 shares during the quarter.
+AIA Group Ltd’s holdings in Cummins were worth $290,000 at the end of the most recent reporting period.

 Other hedge funds have also added to or reduced their stakes in the company.
 NewSquare Capital LLC increased its holdings in Cummins by 3.4% during the 1st quarter.
 NewSquare Capital LLC now owns 14,795 shares of the company’s stock valued at $3,833,000 after purchasing an additional 486 shares in the last quarter.
 Keybank National Association OH increased its holdings in Cummins by 27.6% during the 1st quarter.
 Keybank National Association OH now owns 225,779 shares of the company’s stock valued at $58,502,000 after purchasing an additional 48,775 shares in the last quarter.
 Sumitomo Mitsui DS Asset Management Company Ltd increased its holdings in Cummins by 7.1% during the 1st quarter.
 Sumitomo Mitsui DS Asset Management Company Ltd now owns 10,498 shares of the company’s stock valued at $2,720,000 after purchasing an additional 697 shares in the last quarter.
 Sepio Capital LP increased its holdings in Cummins by 321.4% during the 1st quarter.
 Sepio Capital LP now owns 10,121 shares of the company’s stock valued at $2,623,000 after purchasing an additional 7,719 shares in the last quarter.
 Finally, Hoylecohen LLC increased its holdings in Cummins by 6.2% during the 1st quarter.
 Hoylecohen LLC now owns 8,106 shares of the company’s stock valued at $2,100,000 after purchasing an additional 473 shares in the last quarter.
 75.48% of the stock is owned by hedge funds and other institutional investors.